lohmuller/888spectate/README.md

    ```

 3. **Starting the web:**
-   This will not attach the output console to check for error logs while running
+   This command will attach the output console to check for error logs while running
    ```bash
    docker-compose run web
    ```